 Adeje and Arona

-Tourists don’t have to travel far to see the Romería de San Sebastián (20th) and the annual horse bathing as it is at Playa Enramada between Del Duque and La Caleta in Costa Adeje.
-The fiesta usually lasts from midday till midnight and attracts thousands of onlookers.
+It’s only a short trip from the southern tourist resorts to see the Romería de San Sebastián (20th) in Adeje Town.
+Even closer is the annual horse bathing at Playa Enramada between Del Duque and La Caleta in Costa Adeje.
+The fiesta lasts from midday till midnight and attracts thousands of onlookers.
+Some folks have voiced concern about the treatment of the animals but remember these beasts are essential to the caballeros’ livelihood, they aren’t going to deliberately harm them.

 The biggest events take place in the north with Buenavista del Norte and La Matanza holding huge San Abad fiestas that involve oxen, goats, horses, donkeys hunting dogs, lizards, snakes and cats and dogs whose dignity will be in shreds thanks to their owners dressing them in silly costumes.

-Tenerife’s fiesta capital, Los Realejos outdoes everyone with three fiestas in the month, the best being the Romería de San Antonio on the 16th.
+Tenerife’s fiesta capital, Los Realejos maintains its claim as the fiesta capital of Spain with not, one, not two but three fiestas in January, the best being the Romería de San Antonio on the 16th.

 Music and Other Festivals on Tenerife in January